 Atlanta Drug Crimes Lawyer

-A Winning Trial Attorney DeKalb, Cobb, Gwinnett, & Forsyth Counties Who Knows How to Fight
+A Winning Trial Attorney in Fulton, DeKalb, Cobb, Gwinnett, & Forsyth Counties Who Knows How to Fight

 If you have been accused of a drug-related crime, such as possession or distribution, Mones Law Group, P.C. can help you navigate the legal aftermath.
 There is a range of defense options available to help you argue for mitigated or dismissed charges, and Attorney Stuart M. Mones has the winning track record and experience to help you build a strong case.
 Drug charges carry serious penalties in Georgia but having a lawyer like Attorney Mones who has defeated prosecutors as significant as the DOJ and FBI can prove advantageous to your defense.

 Schedule a free consultation with Mones Law Group, P.C. today to get started.